melbaa/ps2ranks/README.md

 average rating, time since last update, a top 1000.
 It allows rating and rank searches both global and by server.
 It uses nginx, cherrypy, bootstap, mako, uwsgi, matplotlib.

+You can see how it used to look like in the two screenshots around the time it got decomissioned.